operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 ## Standalone Dependent Resources

-To use dependent resources in more complex workflows, when there are some resources needs to be created only in certain conditions the standalone mode is available or the dependent resources are not independent of each other.
-For example if calling an API needs to happen if a service is already up and running (think configuring a running DB instance).
+In case just some or sub-set of the resources are desired to be managed by dependent resources use standalone mode.
 In practice this means that the developer is responsible to initializing and managing and calling `reconcile` method.
-However, this gives possibility for developers to fully customize the workflow for reconciliation.
+However, this gives possibility for developers to fully customize the process for reconciliation.
 Use standalone dependent resources for cases when managed does not fit.

+Note that [Workflows](https://javaoperatorsdk.io/docs/dependent-resources) support also standalone mode using standalone resources.

 The sample is similar to one above it just performs additional checks, and conditionally creates an `Ingress`:
+(Note that now this condition creation is also possible with Workflows)

 ```java